Judaism and sexuality

 Jewish traditions across different eras and regions devote considerable attention to sexuality.
 Sexuality is the subject of many narratives and laws in the Tanakh (Hebrew Bible) and rabbinic literature.

 In Judaism, sexuality is viewed as having both positive and negative potential, depending on the context in which it is expressed.
-Many sources express a positive attitude towards sex between a married couple.
-On the other hand, sexual activity is also viewed as a grave sin if it is outside of the bounds of permissible behavior.
+Sexual activity has traditionally often been viewed as a grave sin if it is outside of the bounds of permissible behavior.
+On the other hand, many sources express a positive attitude towards sex between a married couple, also within same-sex marriages according to Reconstructionist, Humanistic, and Reform Judaism, and to a certain degree Conservative Judaism.